mariana-stefani/portfolio/README.md

 ![Responsiveness across devices](static/images/portfolio.png)

 ## Introduction
-[This project](https://marianastefani-portfolio.herokuapp.com/) was created by me, Mariana Stefani, to be my personal portfolio with my latest projects and information about me and my skillset.
+[This project](https://marianastefani-portfolio.herokuapp.com/) was created by me, Mariana Stefani, to be my portfolio with my latest projects and information about me and my skillset.

 ## UX (User Experience)